HF=HM V: Seiberg-Witten-Floer homology and handle addition: Filtered monopole Floer homologies

 In this series of articles \cite{KLT1}-\cite{KLT4}, the road block to the approach in \cite{L} is circumvented by a modification of \cite{L}'s outline.
 Very roughly, the manifold \(\ul{M}\) in \cite{L} is replaced by the manifold denoted by \(Y\) in \cite{KLT2}.
 This is obtained from \(\ul{M}\) by adding further 1-handles along the zeros of \(w\) on \(\ul{M}\).
 The 2-form \(w\) extends into \(Y\) as a no-where vanishing closed 2-form, which we also denote by \(w\).
 Over the middle of the added 1-handle, this \(w\) approximates \(da\) for a certain contact form \(a\), and as the special 1-cycle \(\eta\) (denoted \(\ul{\gamma}\) therein) lies away from the zeros of \(w\) on \(\ul{M}\), this 1-cycle also embeds in \(Y\).
 This was denoted by \(\gamma^{(z_0)}\) in \cite{KLT1}-\cite{KLT4}.
 The technical challenge in this new approach involves, among other things, the analog of (\ref{L-observ}) for the monopole Floer complex associated to \(Y\), \(w\), and \(\eta=\gamma^{(z_0)}\).
 Some of these technical issues are dealt with in \cite{KLT4}.
 Those that remain are dealt with in Section \ref{sec:B}-\ref{sec:D} of this article.

-In Section \ref{sec:Aa)} below, we specify the class of 3-manifolds, denoted \(Y_Z\) therein, together with the 2-form \(w\) on it and the 1-cycle \(\eta\) for which statements of the kind (\ref{L-observ}) hold.
+In Section \ref{sec:Aa)} below, we specify the class of 3-manifolds, denoted \(Y_Z\) therein, together with the 2-form \(w\) on it and the 1-cycle \(\eta\) for which positively results of the kind (\ref{L-observ}) hold.
 Section \ref{sec:Ac)} describes the sort of cobordisms \(X\) for which the companion statements hold.
+Cf. Propositions \ref{prop:A.2}, \ref{prop:A.3}, \ref{prop: A.7}, \ref{prop:A.9}, \ref{prop: A.11}.
 The remaining subsections give precise statements of the desired positivity results.
+The formulation here involves an ``cut-off'' version of the connection \(A\) (called \(\hat{A}\)), so that in place of (\ref{L-observ}), its associated holonomy difference is integer-valued.
+(Cf. Lemma \ref{lem:A.1}).
 The conditions on \(Y_Z\) and \(X\) are introduced more for technical convenience rather than essential reasons, and the statements in Sections \ref{secAe)}-\ref{sec:Ah)} may conceivably hold for more general 3-manifolds and 4-dimensional cobordisms.